d-m-3/pds/README.md

 # pds
 ## Proportionally Dense Subgraphs - Overview
-`pds` is a framework written in Python for computing and showing proportionally dense subgraphs (PDSs) of maximum size.
+`pds` is a library written in *Python* for computing and showing proportionally dense subgraphs (PDSs) of maximum size.
 Specifically, cubic and k-regular bipartite graphs can be studied and drawn along with their PDSs.
 Alternatively, the framework can be used to generate random cubic and k-regular bipartite graphs.

 Bazgan et al. defined *"a proportionally dense subgraph (PDS) as an induced subgraph of a graph with the property that each vertex in the PDS is adjacent to proportionally as many vertices in the subgraph as in the graph" (source: https://arxiv.org/abs/1903.06579)*.

-The project also contains several *use cases* that show specific usages of the framework.
-Some use cases were used to test computationally conjectures about PDSs in cubic and k-regular bipartite graphs.
+The project also contains several *use cases* that show specific usages of the library.
+Some use cases were used to test conjectures about PDSs in cubic and k-regular bipartite graphs.
 These use cases are described in the section *Usage and Details* (see below).

 ## Installation
 ### On Debian-based Linux